Get the Facts About Candida Auris

 What is Candida auris?

-Candida auris (C. auris) is an emerging multidrug-resistant yeast.
-Public health authorities in several countries have reported that C. auris has caused severe illness in hospitalized patients.
-Infections caused by C. auris often do not respond to commonly used antifungal drugs, making them difficult to treat.
-Also, C. auris can persist on surfaces in healthcare environments and spread between patients in healthcare facilities.
+Candida auris (C. auris) is an emerging multidrug-resistant yeast that represents a global health threat.
+Candida auris causes severe illness in hospitalized patients and persons needing ventilator support in long term care facilities.
+Infections caused by Candida auris may not respond to commonly used antifungal drugs, making them difficult to treat.
+Also, Candida auris can persist on surfaces in healthcare environments and spread between patients and residents in healthcare facilities.
 Patients who have a long stay in an intensive care unit, have serious medical conditions, and who have previously received antibiotics or antifungal medications, appear to be at highest risk of infection.

 How can the spread of C. auris be prevented?

-Meticulous attention to infection prevention and control, including good hand hygiene (either hand washing with soap and water or hand sanitizing with an alcohol-based hand rub), is critical for everyone including healthcare personnel and healthcare facility visitors.
+Meticulous attention to infection prevention and control measures, including good hand hygiene (either hand sanitizing with an alcohol-based hand rub or hand washing with soap and water), is critical for everyone including healthcare personnel and healthcare facility visitors.
 It is important that healthcare personnel strictly follow infection prevention and control measures, such as the proper use of gowns and gloves.
-When visiting a healthcare facility, visitors must follow facility directions to prevent the spread of infection.
-Finally, appropriate and effective environmental cleaning and disinfection by the healthcare facility is a key part of infection prevention and control.
+Appropriate and effective environmental cleaning and disinfection by the healthcare facility is a key part of infection prevention and control.
+Healthcare facilities should communicate Candida auris status before transferring patients or residents known to have C.auris.
+Finally, when visiting a healthcare facility, visitors must follow facility directions to prevent the spread of infection.

 Here are some videos on how to perform proper hand hygiene: